List of The Inbetweeners characters: Hannah Fields

 Hannah Fields appears in the series 2 episode "Work Experience".
 She is discussed when it is found that Simon has received a Valentine's card from her.
-She then appears later in the episode at the under 18s' disco where she gives Simon a handjob and passionately snogs him due to being drunk - until he is attacked by Danny Moore.
+She then appears later in the episode at the under 18s' disco where she gives Simon a handjob and passionately snogs him owing to being drunk – until he is attacked by Danny Moore.